 The minimum payout is just $100 payable via PayPal.
 The program is available internationally and pays up to 40 percent commission, based on the number of bookings per month.

 We also loved how easy it is to integrate on a WP blog thanks to the presence of an official plugin from Booking.com.
 However, you may have to wait for up to 60 days to receive a commission.

 Check out a more in-depth Afluencer review of the Booking.com influencer program.

 Agoda is one of the most popular and trusted travel brands that work with influencers.
 It pays a high commission – up to 60 percent.
 It welcomes influencers from all around the world but you must have a website or blog.
 However, it does not necessarily have to be a travel site.

-Minimum payout is only $200, however, it pays via direct bank transfer that may not be suitable for all users.
+The minimum payout is only $200, however, it pays via direct bank transfer which may not be suitable for all users.
 Also, the sign-up process may take up to 72 days as they manually scan applications.

 Its promotional tools are easy to integrate and offer some cool features including data feeds, search boxes, and text links.
 Moreover, you can increase revenue by using hotel power ads.